Panavision HD-900F

 The Panavision HD-900F is the first digital high definition camera, able to record using the standard motion picture frame rate of 24 frames per second.
-It is the result of a collaboration of Panavision and Sony In 1997.
+It is the result of a collaboration of Panavision and Sony in 1997.

 Technical aspects

 Panavision and Sony created a new viewfinder, which is entirely redesigned from the old film camera setup, to allow easier controls while filming.
 The changes were made in order to produce a film friendly system that utilizes many standard camera accessories, such as the follow focus, matte box, heads, etc.

 The camera has image quality comparable to industry standards, the lenses utilize state-of-the-art components with the camera itself is still compact and lightweight.
 The zoom lenses optimize maximum image quality, thus enabling depths of field similar to the 35mm cine formats seen today.

-For CGI filmmakers, a pre-filter is used for better color matching and better enhanced resolution for blue screen effects.
+For CGI filmmakers, a pre-filter is used for better color matching and better enhanced resolution for bluescreen effects.